scso-ucsc/Incremental-Game-Development/README.md

 This is the starter code project for the `Demo 1` project in CMPM 121, Game Design Patterns, at UC Santa Cruz (fall quarter, 2024).
 Students should incrementally modify this project, tracking their progress wit git, to develop an incremental game of their own unique design.

+The animated title of this project was inspired by the animated title featured in https://rozy-dixon.github.io/cmpm-121-demo-1/ and the dynamic background was inspired by the one featured in https://jackypho.github.io/cmpm-121-demo-1/.